 A nuclear centre is planned with the Department of Science and Technology helping establish a national Nuclear Manufacturing Centre (NNMC).
 The Nuclear Energy Corporation of South Africa will provide R10-million a year for the next three years to establish the NNMC.

 The Coega Industrial Development Zone has been identified as one of two sites for constructing a peaking power plant.
-The Department of Minerals and Energy aims to procure about 1 000 megawatts of new peaking generation capacity for 2009 and 2010.
+The Department of Mineral Resources aims to procure about 1 000 megawatts of new peaking generation capacity for 2009 and 2010.

 - Bloemfontein: R298-million